angeloSdP/COVID-19-outburst-Spain/02-Spain-Mortality-Data-Download.md

-This file implements the code necessary for downloading the population data of Spain during the years 2008-2019 grouped by sex, age and autonomous community.
+This file implements the code necessary for downloading mortality data of Spain during the years 2008-2019 grouped by sex, age and autonomous community.